 The General Fund ended 2020 with an estimated fund balance of \$169.3 million, which was an increase of about \$12 million over the 2019 ending fund balance.
 About \$52 million of this fund balance is reserved for COVID-19 response spending backed by federal stimulus revenues.
-Combined with the Rainy-Day Reserve Fund's balance of \$26.5 million, the total is \$195.8 million.
-Even though a higher than usual portion of the fund balance is reserved for specific purposes, including COVID-19 relief expenditures, the County is able to meet its 8% undesignated fund balance target at the end of the 2019-2020 biennium as it did in 2017-2018.
+Combined with the Rainy Day Reserve Fund's balance of \$26.5 million, the total General Fund balance at fiscal year-end was \$195.8 million.
+Even though a higher than usual portion of the fund balance is reserved for specific purposes, including COVID-19 relief expenditures, the County was able to meet its 8% undesignated fund balance target at the end of the 2019-2020 biennium as it did in 2017-2018.